datasciencetemple/Trends/README.md

 **sector**: The sector to which the ticker belongs, categorizing the company into a specific area of the economy. <br>

-## Data Sources
-The search data history is from Google Trends: https://trends.google.com/trends/

 ## Invitation for Collaboration
 This project is an academic research initiative, and we are open to sharing our findings and collaborating with others in the field.
 For those interested in delving deeper into our methodology, data sources, and preliminary results, we encourage you to explore the contents of this repository.
 Your feedback, questions, and suggestions are highly valued as we navigate this fascinating intersection of data science and financial analysis together.
 If you are interested in contributing to or collaborating on this project, please reach out to us: <br> <br>